 But, my journey didn’t stop at academia.
 In 2013, inspired by the idea of becoming a self-funded researcher, I entered world of technology.
 I taught myself how to code and built cross platform web-apps like Squidler.
 I’ve continued to build all kinds of things since then: productivity tools like Slidee, Swipee and Flashee, automation bots and interactive simulations.
 I code today because it’s fun - there’s nothing quite like the thrill of seeing your code creations come to life!
 You can check out a few of my completed projects on my portfolio site, lilley.io.

 Along the way, I discoverd that I don’t just enjoy building with tech, I’m also drawn to talking about tech.
 Since 2017, I’ve worked in tech education.
-I’ve facilitated 122 accelerated learning experiences to business leaders on all kinds of tech topics, like blockchain, machine learning and quantum computing.
+I’ve facilitated 122 accelerated learning experiences to business leaders on all kinds of tech topics, like blockchain, machine learning, quantum computing and AI.

 I’ve also helped people launch their careers in tech (student recommendations on my LinkedIn) and have launched a weekend-long learning experience called Taste of Tech, designed to help people figure out if a career in tech is right for them.